civio/medicamentalia/_articles/vaccines/prices.en.md

 In most cases, the lowest market prices are those offered to Unicef, which runs a [joint purchasing mechanism](https://www.unicef.org/supply/index_62330.html) for developing countries.
 The organization consolidates purchases and charges [a handling fee](https://www.unicef.org/supply/index_62330.html) of between 3 and 4.5%, depending on the vaccine and the income level of the country (i.e. the 43 classified as [least developed](http://unohrlls.org/about-ldcs/) pay the lowest percentage).

-The Global Alliance for Vaccines and Immunization (GAVI), the result of a [public-private partnership](http://www.gavi.org/) which finances vaccines for poor countries globally, buy its vaccines [through Unicef](https://www.unicef.org/spanish/supply/index_gavi.html). ([Disclosure](http://medicamentalia.org/vaccines/nosotros/): The Bill and Melinda Gates Foundation has funded Medicamentalia via the European Journalism Center's Journalism Grant programme.)
-Its weight is very important in the market: in 2015 they acquired more than [2,770 million doses](https://www.unicef.org/supply/files/Table_of_Vaccine_Procurement_1996__2015_Volume.pdf) for almost [1,721 million dollars](https: //www.unicef.org/supply/files/Table_of_Vaccine_Procurement_1996_-2015_Value.pdf).
+The Global Alliance for Vaccines and Immunization (GAVI), the result of a [public-private partnership](http://www.gavi.org/) which finances vaccines for poor countries globally, buy its vaccines [through Unicef](https://www.unicef.org/spanish/supply/index_gavi.html). ([Disclosure](http://medicamentalia.org/vaccines/team/)) Its weight is very important in the market: in 2015 they acquired more than [2,770 million doses](https://www.unicef.org/supply/files/Table_of_Vaccine_Procurement_1996__2015_Volume.pdf) for almost [1,721 million dollars](https: //www.unicef.org/supply/files/Table_of_Vaccine_Procurement_1996_-2015_Value.pdf).
 At the moment, [78 countries](http://www.gavi.org/country/) purchase their vaccines via GAVI.
 Countries with a per capita Gross National Income below a threshold predetermined by the organization, [established at $1,500 in 2011](http://www.gavi.org/library/gavi-documents/policies/gavi-eligibility -and-transition-policy /) and updated since then according to inflation, are accepted.
 Those that fail to meet the requirements go through a [transition period](http://www.gavi.org/about/governance/programme-policies/eligibility-and-transition/), during which their contribution to the purchase of vaccines goes up while the percentage that GAVI finances decreases gradually, until they become independent in five years.

 Some of the lowest prices that UNICEF negotiates are only valid for countries part of GAVI or for those still transitioning, as is the case for the papilloma vaccine, available at between €4.23 and €4.32 per dose.
 In fact, these amounts are sometimes used as the lowest reference worldwide.
 Médecins Sans Frontières has criticized this system, since it leaves out middle-income countries that cannot afford newer and more expensive vaccines, and because [humanitarian aid organizations](https://www.msf.es/actualidad/msf-exige-que-las-nuevas-vacunas-sean-mucho-mas-baratas) can't access these same discounts.
 For example, MSF buys the DTP at twice the price of what Unicef gets.

-> Map: GAVI and PAHO countries (if info is made available by PAHO)

 In contrast to the GAVI model (targeted at the poorest countries), an alternative joint model has nothing to do with the capacity of states to acquire vaccines: the Revolving Fund of the Pan American Health Organization (PAHO).
 41 countries and regions of Latin America and the Caribbean acquire their vaccines through this 40-year old system, which relies on economies of scale or, in more earthly terms, *union make force*.
 "The Hepatitis B vaccine began costing $50, and now costs much less than a dollar.
 That is what is achieved with economies of scale," explains Mario Martínez, who works in the Fund's Guatemala office.